 - Evil Is Hammy: Olyphant is clearly enjoying himself as Stenk, snarling and threatening lives with delightful scenery-chewing excess.

 - Family-Unfriendly Death: His torso is impaled with an icicle an instant before he falls to his death.

 - Faux Affably Evil: He's very energetic and always has a smile on his face, which only highlights his cruel nature.

 - With Mr. Link.
-Both may be prone to Comically Missing the Point, but Link proves to be humane and kind and gentle.
-Stenk on the other hand is a ruthless gunman who prides himself on hunting both animals and people he's been paid to assassinate.
+Both may be prone to Comically Missing the Point, but Link proves to be humane, kind, and gentle.
+Stenk, on the other hand, is a ruthless gunman who prides himself on hunting both animals and people he's been paid to assassinate.

-- Good Scars, Evil Scars: Skenk has a row of scars across his scalp, looking like a scratch mark form some large beast.
+- Good Scars, Evil Scars: Skenk has a row of scars across his scalp, looking like a nasty claw mark from some large beast.